v1690117/v1690117-js-otus/README.md

-# Otus.ru javascript developer homework
+# Homework for course "Modern javascript frameworks" of Otus.ru